gaioguys/GAIO.jl/docs/src/general.md

 ## BoxMap

 A BoxMap is a function which maps boxes to boxes.
-Given a pointmap `f`,
+Given a pointmap `f : ℝᵈ → ℝᵈ` which accepts an `SVector` from `StaticArrays.jl` (or just an `NTuple`) and returns the same,
 ```@repl 1
 function f(u)   # the Baker transformation
     x, y = u